khokhlovamariia/Aphasia_Whisper/data/manual_comparison_tables/comparison_4.md

 | [01:13.800 --> 01:18.800] | Um happiness always          | I love happiness always.         | Insertion                  | Whisper added “I love,” missing “Um.”                                |
 | [01:20.800 --> 01:21.800] | So                           | So                               | Correct                    | Exact match.                                                          |
 | [01:23.800 --> 01:27.800] | Carly I love you             | Nicole, I love you first..       | Substitution + Insertion   | Wrong name (“Carly” → “Nicole”) and added “first.”                   |

+**Conclusion:** Again, as in other severe cases, Whisper hallucinates a lot, when dealing with inaudible phrases, and tries to guess it.
+However, in one part, Whisper "heard" something, I couldn't during manual transcription, and I had to listen this fragment again to make sure Whisper was correct.
+The fragment was very unclear, but Whisper managed to understand it.
+So, Whisper's tendency to "guess" the meaning can be helpful in some cases.